mryndzionek/moddiag/README.md

 Contact
 -------
-If you have questions, contact Maiusz Ryndzionek at:
+If you have questions, contact Mariusz Ryndzionek at:

 <mryndzionek@gmail.com>